DarkStarStrix/NexaPod/README.md

 ---

+## 4. DevOps & Containers
+Automated CI/CD with GitHub Actions (see workflow) Containerized builds using uv for Python dependency management and Docker for consistent environments Pre-built containers published to GitHub Packages Reproducible Python environments (Python 3.10+)
+Apache 2.0 Licensed
-## 4. CI/CD (Build & Publish)
+CI/CD (Build & Publish)

-This project uses a GitHub Actions workflow for continuous integration.
-The pipeline is defined in `.github/workflows/ci.yml` and consists of two main stages for every push to the `main` branch:
+This project uses a robust GitHub Actions workflow for continuous integration and delivery.
+The pipeline includes:

-1.  **Test:** Runs automated tests to ensure code quality and integration.
+Test Stage:

+Runs automated tests for quality and reliability Verifies compatibility with Python 3.10+ using uv Fails fast on errors to prevent introducing broken code Build & Push Stage:

+Builds both server and client Docker images using optimized, multi-stage Dockerfiles Uses Docker layer caching to accelerate builds
-2.  **Build & Push:** Builds the `server` and `client` Docker images and pushes them to GitHub Container Registry (GHCR).
-This makes the latest client available for public download and the server image ready for manual deployment.
+Pushes images to GitHub Container Registry (GHCR) for public download and deployment Artifact Storage:

-Deployment to a production or staging server is currently a manual process.
-The Dockerfiles are optimized to use build caching, ensuring that only changed layers are rebuilt, which significantly speeds up the pipeline.
+Stores build artifacts for traceability and debugging Artifacts downloadable from the GitHub Actions UI
+Deployment:
+Deployment to production/staging is currently manual, allowing for controlled and verified rollouts.

+Docker Usage
+To run the latest application container:

+bash
+docker pull ghcr.io/darkstarstrix/nexapod:latest
+docker run --rm ghcr.io/darkstarstrix/nexapod:latest

 ---